 The Romans called it the Flavian amphitheatre, so what’s going on?
 Caroline and Dr G delve into the history of the name.
 This has some important implications for our understanding of the differences between the ancient topography of Rome and what remains today.

 Who are these Gladiators?

-Drew explores the connection between gladiatorial combat and the funeral practices of Campania.
+Caroline explores the connection between gladiatorial combat and the funeral practices of Campania.
 As the popularity of private gladiatorial increased over time, they increasingly moved out of the private sphere into the public spaces.
-Dr G and Drew explore the spectacle offered at the inaugural games at the Colosseum and the famous bout overseen by Titus.
+Dr G and Caroline explore the spectacle offered at the inaugural games at the Colosseum and the famous bout overseen by Titus.

 Animals, criminals, gladiators – take your pick!
 They happen at different times and you can choose your time of day for the type of spectacle that takes your fancy.

-Satisfy your appetite for the Wonders of the World by checking out Drew’s podcast.
-He goes beyond Rome and Europe to explores all the fair continents of this here Earth.
+Satisfy your appetite for the Wonders of the World by checking out Caroline’s podcast.
+She goes beyond Rome and Europe to explores all the fair continents of this here Earth.
 All the details can be found at https://www.wonderspodcast.com/